T

 museum

-Dive deep into Chicago's legendary architecture with exhibits, models, and tours.
-It's the best starting point to understand the city's design heritage.
+Explore Chicago's rich architectural history through engaging exhibits and models.
+It's the perfect starting point to understand the city's iconic skyline and design heritage.

-• Check for free walking tours offered daily.
+• Check their schedule for free walking tours departing from the center.

 2. Midday